 \section{Introduction}

 An electron ionized by a single photon from an atom or a molecule scatters in the parent potential before reaching asymptotic distances.
-This affects the phase of the outgoing photoelectron, and can be semiclassically understood as a time delay in the scattering process as initially proposed by Wigner \cite{WignerIonizTime, RMP2015}.
-Ionization time delay has recently attracted a substantial amount of interests from the attosecond community and is now investigated in molecules and quantum systems of increasing sizes \cite{Boyer2023, Gong2022WaterCluster, LoriotNPhys24}.
+This affects the phase of the outgoing photoelectron, and can be semiclassically understood as a time delay \(\tau_W\) in the scattering process as initially proposed by Wigner \cite{WignerIonizTime, RMP2015}.
+Ionization time delay thus probes the short-range potential landscape around the residual ion and as a new observable it has recently attracted a substantial amount of interests from the attosecond community and is now investigated in molecules and quantum systems of increasing sizes \cite{Boyer2023, Gong2022WaterCluster, LoriotNPhys24}.